 American Red Cross (ARC): The ARC closed all shelters but are prepared to open shelters if needed.
-Red Cross has 92 responders, consisting of volunteers & staff on the ground working out of the Amarillo ARC office to provide services.
-The ARC will participate in a Multi Agency Resource Center (MARC) event on March 9, at the Community Exhibition Center in Canadian from 10:00AM - 4:00PM.
-Volunteers will begin installing smoke alarms in Fritch and Borger (may add Stinnett) and are organizing to install smoke alarms in Canadian next Sunday.
-Teams are providing fixed DES services at the Celebration Family Church in Fritch, the First Baptist Church in Stinnett, and the Hemphill Co Library in Canadian.
+Red Cross has 98 responders, consisting of volunteers & staff on the ground working out of the Amarillo ARC office to provide services.
+Volunteers will begin installing smoke alarms in Fritch and Borger (may add Stinnett) and are organizing to install smoke alarms in Canadian on March 10.
+Teams are providing fixed Disaster Emergency Supplies (DES) services at the Celebration Family Church in Fritch, the First Baptist Church in Stinnett, and the Hemphill Co Library in Canadian.
 Using aerial photography, ARC completed damage assessments to homes in impacted areas.

-DES has planned delivery in four ways: fixed sites, pop-ups, mobile routes, and in response to requests.
+ARC has planned to deliver DES in four ways: fixed sites, pop-ups, mobile routes, and in response to requests.
 ARC plans to continue to deliver DES in Fritch, Canadian, and mobile delivery of DES in Stinnett.
-ARC is assisting clients with medical and mental health needs, and spiritual care.
+ARC will have services available in the communities of Borger and Fritch on Saturday for the family of fallen Chief Zeb Smith.
+ARC will be aiding clients with medical supply replenishment and emotional support needs.

-Total Assessments: 950 Destroyed: 262 Major Damage: 0
+Total Assessments: 955 Destroyed: 264 Major Damage: 0